dictu-lang/Dictu/docs/docs/standard-lib/stack.md

 Returns the value at the top of the stack.
 The capacity will be decreased if necessary.

+**Note:** A runtime error will occur if there is an attempt to pop on an empty stack

 ```cs
 const stack = Stack.new();
 stack.push("some_value");